Raise your hand if you’re ready.

 Stepping into the Unknown Adventure

-The issues that are present in today’s world and in your present life are not being solved by continuing as you have always done.
+The situations that are present in today’s world and in your life right now are not being solved by continuing as you have always done.
 They require a willingness to go beyond the boundaries, to venture onto roads where you have not yet stepped.

 Take a deep breath.
 Don the adventurer’s garb.
 How do you feel?
 Excited?
 Scared?
 Fear is natural when you are entering new dimensions.
 Consider what you might discover, though, and take the first step.